-Sonoma Conservatory of Dance proudly employs an accredited staff that works together to achieve our mission and help our school and students grow.
+Sonoma Conservatory of Dance’s staff proudly works together to achieve our mission and help our students grow.

 Artistic Director, Lead Instructor